Jeff Bridges: 1990–2007: Established actor

-His role in Fearless (1993) is thought by some critics to be one of his best performances.
+In 1993 he starred in the Peter Weir directed drama Fearless (1993) alongside Isabella Rossellini, John Turturro, and Rosie Perez.
+His role is thought by some critics to be one of his best performances.
 One critic dubbed it a masterpiece; Pauline Kael wrote that he "may be the most natural and least self-conscious screen actor that has ever lived".
 In 1994, he starred as Lt.
 Jimmy Dove in the action film Blown Away, opposite Tommy Lee Jones and Forest Whitaker.
 His real-life father Lloyd Bridges was also featured in the film, playing the uncle of Bridges' character.
 The film was not a financial success, managing to recoup $30 million of its $50 million budget at the box office, with its release a few weeks after another explosive-themed film, Speed.
 On July 11, 1994, Bridges received a star on the Hollywood Walk of Fame for his contributions to the motion picture industry.
 The star is located at 7065 Hollywood Boulevard.
-In 1998, he starred as what is arguably his most iconic role, The Dude, in the Coen brothers' film The Big Lebowski.
+Bridges portrayed James Butler "Wild Bill" Hickok in the western film Wild Bill (1995) acting with Ellen Burstyn, John Hurt and Bruce Dern.
+The film received mixed reviews and was a box-office bomb.
+In 1996 he acted in the Showtime television film Hidden in America alongside his brother Beau Bridges and Frances McDormand.